rchanou/rchanou.github.io/cost-awareness.md

 - _Solving the Right Problems for Engine Programmers_ by Mike Acton (despite the title, this is absolutely applicable outside of engine programming)
 - _Where Does Bad Code Come From?_ by Casey Muratori

-Note that these videos focus on how OOP harms code maintainability and developer velocity, not performance.
-Proponents of OOP will often acknowledge the potential performance overhead, but claim it is worth it for the supposedly improved developer experience it brings.
-Or they'll admit that OOP is worse for small projects or teams, but postulate some magical inflection point where it makes code better as its scope increases.
+Note that these videos focus on how CPW harms code maintainability and developer velocity, not performance.
+Proponents of CPW will often acknowledge the potential performance overhead, but claim it is worth it for the supposedly improved developer experience it brings.
+Or they'll admit that CPW is worse for small projects or teams, but postulate some magical inflection point where it makes code better as its scope increases.

 No, I'm not even conceding that.
-I am saying that implementing OOP, as it is commonly described and taught, just leads to worse code all around.
+I am saying that implementing CPW, as it is commonly described and taught, just leads to worse code all around.

-So, what's my alternative proposal for "good code", and why do I think it's better?
-Well, I thought about the many techniques that I use, and they seem to boil down to these core tenets:
+So then, what's my alternative proposal for "good code", and why do I think it's better?
+Well, I thought about the many techniques that I employ, and they seem to boil down to these core tenets:

-- Cost Awareness
+- **Cost Awareness**
-- Human Orientation
+- **Human Orientation**
-- Ahead-of-time evaluation and assertions
+- **Ahead-of-time** evaluation and assertions
-- Reproducibility
+- **Reproducibility**
 - **Minimize** variability, ambiguity, duplication, and dead-ends

-I guess this is my response to SOLID: the CHARM method.
+I guess this is my response to the SOLID acronym: The **CHARM** Method.
 Cute, no?

 Anyway, this article will focus on Cost Awareness, since that is usually the first principle I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.
 I generally organize my functions along lines of specific, narrowly-defined costs, rather than vague notions of "domains", "responsibilities" or "services".

 ## What is Cost Awareness?

 The easiest way for me to explain this is by example.
-So what we'll do is review a list of Go-inspired function headers and, based only on their names and type definitions, we are going to guess what other properties they have.
+So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess what other properties they have.
 (For some of these, I just took Go standard library functions and gave them more intuitive names.)

 ```
 func Sum(addends...int) int